Newspaper in Education

 Check out more newspaper-inspired teaching materials

-- Click here for First Amendment resources from the Newseum.
+- Click here to download First Amendment resources from the Newseum Institute.

 Indiana State Reading Association councils offer classroom resources

-- Click here for a list of councils.
+- Click here to download a list of councils.